 In this paper, we propose a new way to accelerate multilevel aggregation for Markov chains.
-We start from the multiplicative nonoverlapping aggregation method of [13, 14, 15], but we consider W cycles and use acceleration on all recursive levels by selecting the best (in a sense to be defined below) linear combination of the two iterates generated at all levels and branches of the W cycle.
-Our approach is inspired by the work on K-cycle (which stands for Krylov cycle) multigrid by Notay and Vassilevski [19] (see also [20]) and is also closely related to recursive Krylov acceleration methods for nonlinear multigrid proposed by Oosterlee and Washio [21].
-The idea of accelerating multilevel methods by combining iterates recursively on all levels is thus not new; in fact, [21, 19] contain references to earlier work in which this was already explored.
-What is different in our approach is that we solve a quadratic programming problem with inequality constraints on all levels: we solve for the linear combination of the two iterates that has a minimal two-norm residual, under the constraint that all vector components are nonnegative.
-(We thus do not, as in [21, 19, 20], use Krylovtype linear system accelerators like conjugate gradient (CG) or generalized minimal residual (GMRES) or their so-called flexible variants.)
+We start from the multiplicative non-overlapping aggregation method of [13, 14, 15], but consider W cycles and use acceleration on all recursive levels by selecting the best (in a sense to be defined below) linear combination of the two iterates generated at all levels and branches of the W cycle.
+Our approach is inspired by the work on K cycle (which stands for Krylov cycle) multigrid by Notay and Vassilevski [19] (see also [20]), and is also closely related to recursive Krylov acceleration methods for nonlinear multigrid proposed by Oosterlee and Washio [21].
+The idea of accelerating multilevel methods by combining iterates recursively on all levels is thus not new; in fact, [21] and [19] contain references to earlier work in which this was already explored.
+What is different in our approach, is that we solve a quadratic programming problem with inequality constraints on all levels: we solve for the linear combination of the two iterates that has minimal two-norm residual, under the constraint that all vector components are nonnegative.
+(We do thus not use Krylovtype linear system accelerators like Conjugate Gradient (CG) or Generalized Minimal Residual (GMRES), or their so-called flexible variants).
 We show how, for the case of combining two previous iterates, the constrained quadratic programming problem can be solved explicitly in an efficient way.
 The method is further enhanced by windowed top-level acceleration of the W cycles using the same constrained quadratic programming approach.
-We present numerical results showing that the resulting recursively accelerated multilevel aggregation (RAMA) cycles for Markov chains, combined with top-level acceleration, converge significantly faster than W cycles and lead to close-to-linear computational complexity for challenging test problems.
+We present numerical results showing that the resulting recursively accelerated multilevel aggregation (RAMA) cycles for Markov chains, combined with top-level acceleration, converge significantly faster than W cycles, and lead to closeto-linear computational complexity for challenging test problems.
 Note that we do not call our multigrid cycles K cycles, since we do not employ a Krylov method for acceleration.
 In a generalized sense, however, they could also be called K cycles.